LageTs/goTrack/README.md

 # goTrack
 goTrack aims to replace usb killer projects like [usbkill by hephaest0s](https://github.com/hephaest0s/usbkill) in Go and with the idea to be extended to more than usb devices to track.

+## Disclaimer
+This project is meant to increase security as it allows automatic reactions to detected events like forensic interference.
+Nevertheless, we give no guaranty that this works flawless.
+Neither any guaranty that this won't harm your data.
+Use it at your own risk.

 ## Build
 Just run
 ```shell